All Butter Pie Crust

 Butter Pie Crust: Ingredients and Substitutions

 • All-purpose flour.
 Pastry flour works well in place of all-purpose flour in this pie crust recipe.
-Also, a 1:1 all-purpose gluten-free flour can be used, however you may need to adjust the amount of water accordingly.
+Use a 1:1 all-purpose gluten-free flour to make this recipe gluten-free.

 • Salted butter: Unsalted butter can be used in place of salted butter.
 For a dairy-free, vegan pie crust you can substitute vegan butter (like Earth balance) (which is what was used to make this dairy-free pumpkin pie)!